The “Eye” of Happiness

 Despite substantial recent happy or sad events or life upheavals, we humans tend to swiftly revert to a reasonably steady state of happiness.
 According to hedonic adaptation, our expectations and aspirations rise in lockstep as we earn more money (or eat more chocolate).
 As a result, there is no long-term happiness gain.
 We might think that if we buy a luxurious car, or get our own home, then we will be happy.
 However, the happiness of acquiring these things loses its magic with time.

 But if we remember our first trip alone or to an exotic place with family, then it will be as fresh and refreshing as the day we experienced it.
 The only way to minimize the hedonic adaptation effect is to find happiness in our experiences rather than putting it into worldly things.
-The moment we shift the course of our happiness, it will come to find us in any which case.
+The moment we shift the course of our happiness, it will come to find us in any case.

 Be Kind